 - ... and a couple of the best pillows

-Simba Hybrid Pro review: Design & comfort
+Simba Hybrid Pro review: design & comfort

 The Simba Hybrid Pro is a hefty 28cm deep, which is in line with other equivalently engineered mattresses, such as the Brooke + Wilde Elite Mattress.
-It's available in single, double, king or super-king sizes in the UK.
+It's available in Single, Double, King or Super King sizes in the UK.

 Whew, it's a lot.
-But the great news is that we found the end result to be extremely comfortable.
+But the great news is that I found the end result to be extremely comfortable.
 The top layer of softness lives up to its name, giving you something to sink into as you lay down… but just a little.
 Then you hit the supportive layers underneath, and there's a strong level of firmness here.
-Simba rates the Hybrid Pro as a 6.5 out of 10 on the firmness scale, that feels about right to us.
-We've found it great for supporting the back while still being a long way away from feeling hard.
+Simba rates the Hybrid Pro as a 6.5 out of 10 on the firmness scale, that feels about right to me.
+I've found it great for supporting the back while still being a long way away from feeling hard.
 For side sleeping, it's forgiving enough to shape around you and still hold well.

 That underlying firmness means it's easy enough to move yourself around on, and the support extends well to the edges – you won't feel like you're at risk of sliding off when you get close to them, and sitting on the edge of the mattress feels secure too.

-We're pretty impressed by how well it isolates the movement of different people in the bed – the soft layer on top seems to absorb a lot of smaller movements, and then the multiple layers underneath means bigger shifts have much less impact than they do with cheaper, simpler mattresses.
-It's still a single mattress unit, so you will still be able to feel someone getting up or really thrashing around in their sleep, but we've found it great overall for keeping the bounce from someone else's movements really low.
+I'm pretty impressed by how well it isolates the movement of different people in the bed – the soft layer on top seems to absorb a lot of smaller movements, and then the multiple layers underneath means bigger shifts have much less impact than they do with cheaper, simpler mattresses.
+It's still a single mattress unit, so you will still be able to feel someone getting up or really thrashing around in their sleep, but I've found it great overall for keeping the bounce from someone else's movements really low.

 - Memory foam vs spring mattress: what's the difference?

-Simba Hybrid Pro review: Delivery & small print
+Simba Hybrid Pro review: delivery & small print

-The box makes it easier to move that having it unfurled when in the house, naturally, but it is a lot of weight packed into a small space (especially if you go for a Super-King, as we did), so be careful when handling it for larger mattresses especially.
+The box makes it easier to move than having it unfurled when in the house, naturally, but it is a lot of weight packed into a small space (especially if you go for a Super King, as I did), so be careful when handling it for larger mattresses especially.
 For moving it around once you've expanded it, there are four handles along the sides of the mattress (except on the Single and Small Double mattresses).
 It's big and hefty, but not too hard to move, in the grand scheme of mattresses.
 Simba says you should rotate the mattress once a month for the first three months, then every three to six months, and the handles help there a lot.

-Simba Hybrid Pro review: Price
+Simba Hybrid Pro review: price and alternatives

-It's also almost twice the price of our #1 value pick, the 5*, memory foam Emma Original.
-Do bear in mind that sales are common in the mattress world, so you might not need to pay full price, too.
 Head to our Simba mattress discount codes and deals page for a closer look at the kind of offers to expect from Simba, and check our widget below for the best current prices.

-Simba Hybrid Pro review: What did other people think?
+Simba Hybrid Pro review: what did other people think?